spacetx/starfish/CONTRIBUTING.md

 Starfish is designed to specify pipeline recipes for image processing.
 To support this use, the library is composed as a series of `pipeline_component` modules.
 The objects that sub-class `pipeline_component` spawn a command-line interface that should identically track the API of the python library.

-A typical starfish run consists of running one or more image processing filter stages, identifying features through either a spot- or pixel-based approach.
+A typical starfish run consists of running one or more image processing filter stages, and identifying features through either a spot- or pixel-based approach.
-The identified features are then decoded into the genes that they correspond to by mapping the fluorescence channel (and optionally hybridization round) to a codebook object.
+The identified features are then decoded into the genes that they correspond to by mapping the fluorescence channel (and optionally hybridization round) using a codebook.
-The filtered data are also segmented, to identify which cell each feature belongs to.
+Finally, the filtered data are segmented, identifying which cell each feature belongs to.

 To implement a new module of an existing `pipeline_component`, for example, to add another image filtering step, the process is simple.
 For a new filter, one would:

-1. Create a new python file `new_filter.py` in the `starfish/pipeline/filter/` directory
+1. Create a new python file `new_filter.py` in the `starfish/pipeline/filter/` directory.

-2. Create a new python class `NewFilter(PipelineComponent)` in the `new_filter.py` class
+2. Create a new python class `NewFilter(PipelineComponent)` in the `new_filter.py` class.

 3. Implement all required methods from the base class.